ehrlichj/Raptor_Maps_Coding_Challenge/README.md

     npm run dev
 ```

 After entering these commands both the server and frontend will begin to run.
 This should automatically open a browser instance to http://localhost:3000.
-If this is not the case please navigate there.
+If this is not the case please navigate there in a browser.

 ## Notes on the Project
  - Once the command "npm run dev" has been entered the project will begin to run on with the backend API at localhost:5000 and the frontend at localhost:3000.